KhalidLam/PHP-Blog/README.md

 Instructions to follow :

 ```
-1 - You have to import the db.sql file to your DataBase server
+1 - You have to import the db.sql file to your database
 2 - Copy all files to your htdocs/blog folder
 3 - Run your server and navigate to the project (http://localhost/blog/)
 ```